shivanshdave/2020-432/projects/project1/approved_proposals.md

 Code | Investigator(s) | Title
 --------: | :-------------------------: | -------------------------------------------------------------------------------------
-`01-P` | Hussam Alqahtani and Kimberly Noriega | *Unnamed project using NHANES to study sleep, BMI and gum disease* `03-P` | Fatima Asad and Basma Dahash | *Unnamed project using Chinese PCI data from DataDryad* `05-P` | Rebeka Bordi and Sangeetha Rahghupathy | Alcohol Use and the Prediction of Liver Fibrosis in HCV infected NHANES participants
+`01-P` | Hussam Alqahtani and Kimberly Noriega | *Unnamed project using NHANES to study sleep, BMI and gum disease* `02-P` | Ebtesam Alshehri and Carolyn Goldschmidt | Predicting waist circumference and cholesterol medication usage with NHANES
+`03-P` | Fatima Asad and Basma Dahash | *Unnamed project using Chinese PCI data from DataDryad* `05-P` | Rebeka Bordi and Sangeetha Rahghupathy | Alcohol Use and the Prediction of Liver Fibrosis in HCV infected NHANES participants
 `07-P` | Lauren Cruz and Kara Hageman | NBA Statistics in the 2015-16 Season